Tech Isn’t Just My Hobby. It’s My Story.

 “Well I can do something better than the teacher so, why don’t keep doing things better than the teacher”.

-I became then a sort of “IT technician” at any school I attended.
+I then started to became a sort of an “IT technician” at any school I attended.

 Around the same time, grandma (who lives at 1st floor) let me use her basement like i wanted.
 Imagine what a 6 years old kid can do to a basement.
 I was so creative, I used to make computers and appliances with cardboard.
 But, after a few years, these cardboard computers turned into real, something i would have never expected before.